gissilabs/docker-borgmatic-container/README.md

 # Issues

-Please open an issue describint the problem or requested feature.
+Please open an issue describing the problem or requested feature.
 PRs are welcome.